kitodo/kitodo-presentation/Documentation/Introduction/Index.rst

 are components that build the frontend output and provide various functions.
 All plugins can be precisely configured via GUI and freely dropped into TYPO3-managed web pages.
 All frontend outputs are based on design templates and are thus fully customizable.
-Currently, Kitodo.Presentation contains 12 plugins.

 .. _screenshots: